char8060/streamlit_demos/README.md

 # streamlit_demos
-Demos for streamlit viz.
+Demos for streamlit.

+## Churn Viz
 Needs churn_model to run.

-## Churn Viz
 To run the churn viz:

 ```